Creative Industries Strategy Session - image supplied.

 South West Creative Industries Strategy

-The strategy builds on the long-term partnership already in place between these groups, and provides a roadmap for supporting creative industry practitioners, organisations and supporters in the southwest of the state.
+The Strategy provides a roadmap for supporting creative industry practitioners, organisations and supporters in the southwest of the state and links directly to advocacy coming out of Great South Coast Regional Partnership conversations.

 More Information